 A Bird’s-Eye View of Kent County, Maryland

-From wooded to wetland and agricultural to pelagic, Kent County’s variety of ecosystems offer both migratory and resident birds prime habitats for respite or long-term stays, and the year-round accommodations mean it’s a major destination for birding enthusiasts, too.
+From wood to wetland and agricultural to pelagic, Kent County’s variety of ecosystems offers both migratory and resident birds prime habitats for respite or long-term stays, and the year-round accommodations mean it’s a major destination for birding enthusiasts, too.